Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

-For the abbreviated EDM machine, the full name is electrical discharge machining, which is also known in the industrial sector as spark machining and spark eroding.
+The full name of EDM is electrical discharge machining, also known as spark machining and spark eroding in the industrial field.

-After a series of long-term research and development, commercial wire EDM capability and its applications have advanced substantially during the recent decades due to the progression in the technology.
-In addition, after the introduction of automation mechanism in the current decade, feed rates of the material (work piece) for EDM machine has been increased significantly, and now the surface finish of EDM can be eventually well controlled by CNC program rather than human workers.
+After a series of long-term research and development, coupled with technological progress, the commercial wire EDM capability and its application have made great progress.
+In addition, after the introduction of an automated mechanism, the material feeding speed of the wire EDM machine has been greatly improved.
+Now, the surface finish of EDM can be well controlled by CNC program.

-People know about EDM processing mostly due to the wire features that is so distinguished from other metal cutting machineries in the market, but there are still some other methods in the EDM family that exploit not wire but other means.
-One of it is the die sinking EDM method.
-About its history, let’s go back early when two Russian scientists (B. R. Lazarenko and N. I. Lazarenko) were tasked before the end of World War Two in the year 1943 to investigate the methods of preventing the erosion of tungsten electrical contacts due to sparking effects.
+People's understanding of wire EDM is mainly due to its wire features and is very different from other metal cutting machines on the market.
+There are other methods in the EDM series that do not use wire cutting, one of which is the die sinking EDM method.
+The development of die sinking EDM can be traced back to the end of the Second World War in 1943, two Russian scientists (B. R. Lazarenko and N. I. Lazarenko) were ordered to study methods to prevent erosion of tungsten electrical contacts due to sparking effects.

-Such inspiring knowledge led them to invent an EDM machine used for processing and machining hard materials such as tungsten.
+This inspiration prompted them to invent an EDM machine for processing hard materials such as tungsten.
 The name of Lazarenkos' machine is called as an R-C-type machine, which is named after the resistor–capacitor circuit that is used to charge the electrodes.

-Meanwhile, in an independent circumstance, there was an American team, which was composed of Harold Stark, Victor Harding, and Jack Beaver, who successfully developed an EDM machine for removing broken drills and taps from aluminum castings.
-The American team initially constructed their machines from feeble electric-etching tools, because they were not very successful at first so that the methodology is redirected later.
-After that, Stark, Harding, and Beaver's machines were able to produce 60 sparks per second, which is a technological breakthrough at that time, stimulating researchers to delve into this field of metalworking further.
+At the same time, there is an American team composed of Harold Stark, Victor Harding, and Jack Beaver.
+They have successfully developed an EDM machine for removing broken drills and taps on aluminum castings.
+The American team initially used feeble electric-etching tools to make machines, but the results were not good, so they later switched to this method.
+The EDM machines can generate 60 sparks per second, which was a technological breakthrough at the time and prompted other research teams to further venture into the field of metal processing.